Uppada Jamdani sari

-Uppada Jamdani saree (or sari) is a silk sari style woven in Uppada of East Godavari district in the Indian state of Andhra Pradesh.
+Uppada Jamdani saree (or sari) is a silk sari style woven in Uppada of Kakinada district in the Indian state of Andhra Pradesh.
 It was registered as one of the geographical indication from Andhra Pradesh by Geographical Indications of Goods (Registration and Protection) Act, 1999.
 Uppada Jamdani saris are known for their light weight.

 Etymology

 The name Jamdani in the Uppada Jamdani sari is a Persian terminology, in which Jam means flower and Dani means Vase.

 History

 Jamdani style of weaving is originated in Bangladesh.
-In the 18th century, it was brought to south and in Uppada village of East Godavari district, Andhra Pradesh, India Jamdani style of weaving recreated with a local resonance.
+In the 18th century, it was brought to south and in Uppada village of Kakinada district, Andhra Pradesh, India Jamdani style of weaving recreated with a local resonance.
 The Jamdani style weaving was as old as 300 years.
 In 1972, Uppada weavers were recognized by Govt. of India with President's award.

 Fabric of Uppada Jamdani saree

 The Uppada Jamdani saree is a beautiful textile that has been weaved in [South India] for centuries.
 The fabric has a silk-like texture and is lightweight, making it perfect for designing sarees, gowns, scarves, etc. The history behind the Uppada fabric can be traced back to the Jamdani weaving technique developed in Eastern part of the Bengal, the modern day Bangladesh.